(2 Phases, 6 Steps and a Partridge in a Pear Tree)

 This is an important distinction, and one we’re going use to separate the steps of getting your content out like a professional.

-Developing Strategic Content Like a Pro: Phase One
+Developing Copywriting & Content Strategies Like a Pro Phase I:

 Obviously, you have to have your strategy in place before you start creating the content.
 Otherwise, you’re just spewing content into the Internet’s highways and byways.
 That’s never pretty, and it seldom turns out well.
 Let’s look at the steps: